airpair/git-powered-collaborative-blogging/post.md

 ### 2.2 Improving ROI on content investment

 We had great success in our first 6 months pushing community posts.
 The average post published on AirPair in January 2015 received more than 15,000 views.
-Our most trafficed post has been read more than 200,000 times and our 24 hour record is 35,000 reads for a single post.
+Our most trafficked post has been read more than 200,000 times and our 24 hour record is 35,000 reads for a single post.

 ![AirPair Traffic Growth](/static/img/pages/postscomp/traffic-growth.png)

 The seeding phase was however, expensive and unsustainably heavy on internal manpower.
-To keep up the quality and pace encombent of our initial success, we needed to addres the following concerns.
+To keep up the quality and pace encombent of our initial success, we needed to address the following concerns.

 **2.2.1 Crowdsourcing more of our content production workflow**